 However, after this many years, is the cost still justified?

 The customizations needed to reflect the complexity of the stakeholders’ relationships are already accounted for in today’s sales and medical CRM framework.
 There is often no need for any major updates to the core system as the industry has been relatively stable.
 So, why are we still being charged so much if 95% of the complexity has already been factored into the base framework of the software?
 If anything, these circumstances should’ve led to a reduction in the price tag for the license and maintenance of these software programs.
 The plot thickens…

 Large amount of customer data and insights needed

 Another commonly given reason is that life sciences companies have to deal with massive amounts of data.
-Every 5 months, the pharma industry doubles its data as a wide array of information needs to be captured and stored, such as prescription writing patterns, HCP interests, patient data and insights and the related segmentation analysis, sensitive patient program information… again, to name a few.
-Additionally, pharmaceutical businesses need to procure these insights from multiple sources; there are many different stakeholders and channels in the customer journey and not all of them can easily be ingested into systems for analysis.
-Given the high price of a life sciences CRM and how long they’ve been in the market, this shouldn’t be a major issue.
+Every 5 months, the pharma industry doubles its data as a wide array of information needs to be captured and stored, such as prescription writing patterns, HCP interests, patient data and insights and the related segmentation analysis, sensitive patient program information, and so on, to name a few.
+In addition, pharmaceutical businesses need to procure these insights from multiple sources; there are many different stakeholders and channels in the customer journey and not all of them can easily be ingested into systems for analysis.
+Given the high price of a life sciences CRM and how long they have been in the market, this should not be a major issue.